Why Buy a Used Audi Transmission from Auto Power Source

 Audi Transmission Buying Guide

-Audi transmissions look very similar across model years because most share Audi part-number prefixes (0B, 0BK, 0BL, 0AW, 0CK, 0BH, 0CN), but the internal hardware varies year-to-year and a wrong long-block on the buyer side is the single most common source of failed Audi swaps.
+Audi transmissions look similar across model years because most share Audi part-number prefixes (0B, 0BK, 0BL, 0AW, 0CK, 0BH, 0CN), but the internal hardware varies year-to-year and a wrong long-block on the buyer side is the single most common source of failed Audi swaps.
 Five checks before you order:

 -